 Aren't we tired of watching cops murder people without consequences?
 Aren't we tired of waiting for our leaders to fix things while so many people are dying?

-When some people hear slogans like "defund the police," they fear that this will mean more crime, more deaths, and more problems.
-Nothing could be further from the truth.
 Our administration will fight to reallocate just some of the $1.7 billion dollars currently spent on the LAPD yearly, and use it for social workers, mental healthcare, and other social services.
 When someone is suicidal, the presence of an officer with a gun can make the situation worse.
 Many people are afraid of police officers: the badge scares them, the threat of jail scares them, a gun scares them.
 But a mental health professional — someone without a gun, someone trained in crisis intervention and de-escalation — could save a life.

 My campaign recognizes that Black Lives Matter and will work to dismantle a system that has allowed members of our community to be intimidated, brutalized, and killed.